Easy to use and easy to get!

 Condoms come in lots of colors, textures, lengths, widths, and thicknesses.
 There are also female condom options that are inserted into the vagina.
 The most important thing when choosing a condom is that they are made of latex or polyurethane (plastic).
 Animal skin (or “natural”) condoms do not offer the same degree of protection.

-- Check the label of the condom before using it and don’t use it if it is past the labeled expiration date, or if it is over five years past the manufacture date.
-Also check the appearance of the condom.
-If it’s ripped or looks dry or brittle use another one.
+- Check the label of the condom.
+Don’t use the condom if it is past the expiration date, or if more than five years have passed since the manufacture date.

 Storing condoms